 Clos du Jaugueyron is a small, biodynamic and organic winery helmed by winemaker Michel Théron, who is originally from Minervois.
 The story goes that he came to Bordeaux to study viticulture with the plan of returning to his family estate in southern France.
 But, as sometimes happens, he fell in love — both with his future wife, a Bordelaise, and with the terroir of the Médoc.
 Over time, they were able to acquire 7 hectares in Arsac, Cantenac and Marguax and create a fleet of wines that represent an alternative perspective on Bordeaux blends.
-There are three wines from different parcels in Margaux, one from Haut-Médoc, and a Vin de France called “Le Clairet” that I’d be happy to drink any night.
+There are two wines from different parcels in Margaux, one from Haut-Médoc.
 These last two wines represent excellent values, too, at $37 and $17 respectively.

 …And Why They Matter

 In many ways, the greater Bordeaux region — but especially the Médoc — still clings to an ideal of wine that is outdated and one-dimensional.
 New oak seems layered onto the wines like a wool sweater meant to keep it warm, and sulfur is used as if the wines are intended for aging into the next millennium.
 They are wines that seem afraid of something: an imperfection, a chink in the armor.
 And their devoid of fun.